RhinohawkUAV/rh_ros/APM_SITL.md

     git submodule update --init --recursive

-Install all prerequisites for ardupilot
+Install all prerequisites for ardupilot this should include the arm-gcc.

     Tools/scripts/install-prereqs-ubuntu.sh -y